[Image Credit – Flickr: Su-May]

 When it comes to rubbish removal, a little bit of preparation can go a long way.
 Hopefully these tips provide a helpful set of reminders for your next visit to the dump.
 If it all gets a little too much, then the team at JunkWize can take all the stress out of the task and do everything for you – the collection and the appropriate disposal.

 If disposing of your rubbish in the correct manner seems like a little to much hassle then why not let Junkwize take care of it.
-Contact a member of the Junkwize team today using the button below and receive your free quote.
+Contact a member of the Junkwize team today using the button below and receive your free quote for rubbish removal and collection in London.